 The University reserves the right to review the job sharing arrangement if, for example, there is a change in the operational requirements of the School/Department or the job share arrangement is not meeting the needs of the area.
-Any review will be carried out in consultation with the job share partners and with the designated HR Advisor.
+Any review will be carried out in consultation with the job share partners and with the designated HR Business Partner.

 Job share applications can be received from two main sources:

 applications to a vacant post

 applications from existing employees to job share their existing post.

 Where possible consideration should be given, prior to advertisement, as to whether the vacant post can be filled as a job share position.
 The post should be advertised in line with the normal recruitment procedure but recruitment literature should indicate that the post is suitable for Job Sharing.

 It is not necessary for those applying for a job share post to apply with a job share partner.
 The application should be assessed in the same way as applications from other candidates.
 For a post to be shared, however, there should be at least two prospective sharers amongst the short listed candidates.
 If only one sharer is short listed the post cannot be shared.
 Under these circumstances Human Resources should approach the candidate to ascertain whether they wish there application to considered on a full time basis.